getrwanda/Ikoranabuhangatech/README.md

 - ✅ Updated comprehensive system prompt for AI Assistant with all program details from concept note
 - ✅ Completed migration from Replit Agent to standard Replit environment
 - ✅ Added test IDs to buttons for better testing support
+- ✅ Upgraded forms to production-ready with PostgreSQL database persistence
+- ✅ Integrated Resend for real email notifications on form submissions
+- 🚧 Building Event Calendar & Registration System for program management